-The electricity distributor is responsible for complying with this Procedure once written agreement has been provided.
+The water service provider is responsible for complying with this Procedure once written agreement has been provided.

-DELWP regional staff are responsible for ensuring requirements are met and endorsing construction proposals.
+DELWP regional staff are responsible for ensuring all requirements are met and for endorsing construction proposals.

 If a dispute arises concerning the implementation of this Procedure, the parties will attempt to resolve the matter at an operational level.
-Disputes that cannot be resolved at an operational level must be elevated to senior management supported as required by the relevant policy teams from each organisation.
+Disputes that cannot be resolved at an operational level must be elevated to senior management, supported as required by the relevant policy teams from each organisation.